-The Provisioning Configuration actions allow you to configure the Delegation and Proxy Service and the Digital Signature Service.
-In addition, they allow to define provisioning user interface settings, as well as settings for the Workflow Engine and clustering.
+The Provisioning Configuration actions allow you to configure the Delegation and Proxy Service, the provisioning user interface settings, and the Workflow Engine and clustering.

 To access the Provisioning Configuration actions, you need to be a Configuration Administrator.

 8.2.1 Configuring Delegation and Proxy Settings